DaniCarmo/Elementary-Stars-p2/README.md

 ### HTML

+The code passed through the W3C HTML validator with no errors or warnings.

 ### CSS

-The code passed through the W3C CSS validator with no errors or warnings.
+The code passed through the Jigsaw CSS validator with no errors or warnings.

 ### Javascript

-A warning popped up to amend code within a function to dot notation as opposed to brackets, which I did for better practice.
+- A warning popped up to amend code within a function to dot notation as opposed to brackets, which I did for better practice.
+- JSHint shows that there are two unused variables - validateForm and closePopup.
+However these are functions vital to the workings of the site and are called upon and used.

 ## Browser Compatability